Funding AI for Good: A Call for Meaningful Engagement: Methods

 \subsection{Qualitative Dataset Development}

-\paragraph{Definitions} In this paper, we define ``funders'' as organizations that provide monetary support to AI4SG, such as philanthropic foundations, nonprofit organizations, government agencies, and private technology companies.
-While individuals may also fund AI4SG projects, we focused on organizations because they are more likely to provide public articulations of their funding agendas.
+\paragraph{Definitions} In this paper, we define ``funders'' as organizations that provide financial support to AI4SG initiatives, including philanthropic foundations, nonprofit organizations, government agencies, and private technology companies.
+While individuals may also fund AI4SG projects, we focused on organizations because they are more likely to provide public texts about their funding agendas.
 We define ``funding programs'' as specific AI4SG initiatives, such as a research grant on the intersection of climate change and AI.
 We define ``funding documents'' as funding calls for proposals and grant announcements through which funders communicate their intentions and envisioned approaches in AI4SG.
 While funding calls typically outline more detailed guidelines, grant announcements present a more concise overview of an initiative’s aims, scope, and thematic priorities.
-We consider both as funding documents because they offer complementary insights into funders' intentions.
+We consider both as funding documents because they offer complementary insights into funding agendas.